cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/retrieve-Configuration.md

 #### Example

-For the simple streaming scenario (streaming true and streamingDecode to true) you should expect the following behavior:
+For the simple streaming scenario (streaming true) you should expect the following behavior:

 ![](../../assets/streaming-decode.png)